- Michelle Ryan

 In February I also caught up with Melbourne-based film maker Philippe Charluet who has been in Canberra working on a project called The Heritage Collection.
 Charluet filmed most of Graeme Murphy’s productions during Murphy’s artistic directorship of Sydney Dance Company and The Heritage Collection will showcase excerpts from many of those shows.
 It is still in its early stages but what a nostalgic look back it gives already.
 And oh the beautiful Katie Ripley in the Grand promo (to choose just one artist).

 ‘Staging unique challenge’.
 Review of A Tale of Two Cities, The Canberra Times, 7 February 2014, p.
 Arts 6.
-Online.
+[Online version no longer available]

 Michelle Potter, 28 February 2014